 What is the Summer Exhibition

-The Summer Exhibition at the Royal Academy of Arts is always one of our do not miss London Summer experiences, along with The Wimbledon Championships or Glastonbury.
-After thoroughly enjoying last year’s Summer Exhibition we knew almost anything goes.
+The Summer Exhibition at the Royal Academy of Arts is always one of our must-attend London Summer experiences, along with the Wimbledon Championships or Glastonbury.
+It’s up there with the Henley Royal Regatta and Royal Ascot.

-So expect to find art in all forms, from prints, painting, film, and photography, to architectural works and sculpture by invited artists, Royal Academicians, and emerging talent.
+After attending previous Summer Exhibitions, we knew almost anything goes.
+So expect to find art in all forms, from prints, paintings, films, and photography to architectural works and sculpture by invited artists, Royal Academicians, and emerging talent.

-Royal Academy of Arts Summer Exhibition 2023
+Royal Academy of Arts Summer Exhibition

 An incredible 16,500 works of art are submitted online.
-They choose around 4000 works of art to shortlist from and about 6% are chosen by the hanging committee Everyone selected to display their art feels like a winner!
+They choose around 4000 works of art to shortlist from, and about 6% are chosen by the hanging committee.
+Everyone selected to display their art feels like a winner!

 I love the diversity of the talent and finding a work of art that speaks to me.
 I respect being made to think about what the artist portrays.
-Some are lovely, others are funny and some are shocking.
+Some are lovely, others are funny, and some are shocking.
 Everyone chosen plays a part in the bigger picture and has something to say about the theme.

 How to buy Artwork